Fox sisters: Criticism

+Confession

-Eager to harm Leah as much as possible, the two sisters traveled to New York City, where a reporter offered $1,500 if they would "expose" their methods and give him an exclusive on the story.
+In 1888, the two sisters traveled to New York City, where a reporter offered $1,500 if they would "expose" their methods and give him an exclusive on the story.
 Margaretta appeared publicly at the New York Academy of Music on October 21, 1888, with Kate present.
 Before an audience of 2,000, Margaret demonstrated how she could produce—at will—raps audible throughout the theater.
 Doctors from the audience came on stage to verify that the cracking of her toe joints was the source of the sound.

 Margaretta told her story of the origins of the mysterious "rappings" in a signed confession given to the press and published in New York World, October 21, 1888.
 In it, she explained the Hydesville events.

+Later career and recantation

-She expanded on her career as a medium after leaving the homestead to begin her Spiritualist travels with her older sister, Mrs. Underhill:
+Margaretta expanded on her career as a medium after leaving the homestead to begin her Spiritualist travels with her older sister, Mrs. Underhill.
+Margaretta used new methods of creating raps by using the muscles of her lower leg.